knetikmedia/knetikcloud-csharp-net20-client/docs/CampaignsChallengesApi.md

 <a name="getchallengeevent"></a>
 # **GetChallengeEvent**
-> ModelChallengeEventResource GetChallengeEvent (long? id)
+> ChallengeEventResource GetChallengeEvent (long? id)

 Retrieve a single challenge event details